vectorgrp/sil-kit/docs/usage/quickstart.rst

 The participants might be physically distributed in a network or running on the same host.

 Thus, it is feasible to have multiple simulations running in parallel on the same host computer.
-Some participants can have special roles, depending on e.g. the synchronization and detail of the simulation or :doc:`../vibes/overview`.
+Some participants can have special roles, depending on e.g. the synchronization and detail of the simulation.
 Additionally the :ref:`VAsio Middleware<sec:mwcfg-vasio>` of the Vector Integration Bus requires the :ref:`sec:util-registry` to work properly.